aionnetwork/aion-docs/developers/tools/dashboard/using-search-function.md

  **Transactions** are generally found with their hex hash (eg. `0xe93e9873cd3639f90c51ec59519e14a089057c10b757beed3dd5f3a4210c3c7d`)

-3. Here, you will see the [Details](/developers/tools/dashboard/_index.md#Details-Pages) page for the desired item.
+3. Here, you will see the [Details](/developers/tools/dashboard/_index.md#Details-Pages) page for the desired object.

  ![Contract Details Page](/developers/tools/dashboard/images/contract-details-page.png)